List of The Great British Bake Off finalists (series 1–7): Luis Troyano

 Luis Troyano (late 1971 – late October 2020), one of the runners-up of the fifth series, owned a graphic design business at the time of competition.
 He was born in Stockport, England to his Spanish-born parents, Maria and Manuel, who emigrated to the United Kingdom in the 1960s.
 He began working daily for his father's Italian restaurant after school at age 12.
 His father Manuel died of cancer when Luis was 16.

 After Bake Off, Troyano wrote a 2015 cookbook Bake It Great.
 He opened The Hive Bakery in Poynton, Cheshire in 2016.

 In April 2019, Troyano had a cancer surgery, which he mentioned on Twitter.
 As confirmed by his agent on 5 November 2020 via Twitter, he died of esophageal cancer at age 48 on the week of 25 October 2020.
-Until his death, he was married to his wife Louise, also a graphic designer.
+Until his death, he was married to Louise, also a graphic designer.